 - 1. DDD certified and contracted residential programs serving people in their own homes; - 2.
 State Operated Living Alternatives (SOLA); - 3.
 Intermediate Care Facilities for the Mentally Retarded (ICF/MR); - 4.
 Residential Habilitation Centers (RHC); and - 5.
-Services provided by counties that are funded by DDD; and - 6.
-Early Intervention Services provided through contract with the Infant Toddler Early Intervention Program (ITEIP).
+Services provided by counties that are funded by DDD.